Municipal Stormwater Permit

 In compliance with the City's municipal stormwater permit the City has drafted the Fidalgo North Stormwater Management Action Plan to improve water quality in a high priority stormwater catchment area.
 The Fidalgo North Stormwater Management Action Plan may be found on this page under Reports and Plans.

 If you have any questions or comments regarding the City’s SWMP or SWMP Plan, please contact the Public Works Department at (360) 299-1966 or email Diane Hennebert at firstname.lastname@example.org.

-The new Municipal Stormwater Permit went into effect on August 1, 2019.
-Information on the new permit requirements may be found here.
+The current Municipal Stormwater Permit went into effect on August 1, 2019.
+Information on permit requirements may be found here.

 Reports and Plans